Revelation Chapter Five

 Revelation 5:1

-Then I saw in the right hand of him who sat on the throne a scroll with writing on both sides and sealed with seven seals.
+Next I saw in the right hand of the One sitting on the throne a scroll with writing on both sides and sealed with seven seals;

 Revelation 5:2 & 3

-And I saw a mighty angel proclaiming in a loud voice, 'Who is worthy to break the seals and open the scroll?'
-But no one in heaven or on earth or under the earth could open the scroll or even look inside it.
+and I saw a mighty angel proclaiming in a loud voice, "Who is worthy to open the scroll and break its seals?"
+But no one in heaven, on earth or under the earth was able to open the scroll or look inside it.

 In this passage, a search is started for someone who could open the scroll.
 Sadly, angels (those in heaven), men (those on the earth), or demons (those under the earth) could not open it or even sneak a peek at its contents.